 The treatment needs to be given for three years.

-Nose and eye symptoms improve.
-Patient’s often feel better, are less sleeping and are able to concentrate more on their school work and outside activities.
+In our experience, nose and eye symptoms can improve by greater than 50%.
+Patient’s often feel better, are less sleeping and are able to concentrate more on their schoolwork and outdoor activities.

 Allergen immunotherapy may also reduce the likelihood of getting asthma.